vladshcherbin/meteor-isotope/readme.md

 ## Example

-In the example directory you can find an example with filtering.
+In the example directory you can find an example with filtering and sorting.
 Basically, what you need to do it to create a template and in a rendered callback to call isotope with options, you can also add events if needed.

 ### Blaze template